Xilinx/Vitis_Libraries/quantitative_finance/docs/src/index.rst

 * L2, the APIs provided at the level of pricing engines.
 Various pricing engines are provided to evaluate different financial derivatives, including equity products, interest-rate products, foreign exchange (FX) products, and credit products.
 At this level, each pricing engine API can be seen as a kernel.
 The customers may write their own CPU code to call different pricing engines under the framework of OpenCL.

-* L3, the software level APIs.
-APIs of this level hide the details of data transfer, kernel related resources configuration, and task scheduling in OpenCL.
-Software application programmers may quickly use L3 high-level APIs to run various pricing options without touching the dependency of OpenCL tasks and hardware configurations.

 Library Contents
 ================